discord-samba/localization/_guides/using_the_localization_module.md

 Localization resource proxies (and really any Javascript `Proxy` in general) are a bit more finnicky in Typescript because the Typescript compiler views a `Proxy` as an empty object.
-To combat this, generally you would cast the proxy to another type and benefit from type hinting as if the proxy were actually that type. `LocalizationResourceProxy` accepts a generic parameter, where you can pass in an object type that contains keys representing the resource keys of the language your proxy points to, which will allow type hinting to display all the given keys as available methods on the proxy.
+To combat this, generally you would cast the proxy to another type and benefit from type hinting as if the proxy were actually that type. `LocalizationResourceProxy` accepts a generic parameter that allows you to pass in an object type that contains keys representing the resource keys of the language your proxy points to, which will allow type hinting to display all the given keys as available methods on the proxy.

 ```js
 interface Foo {